kamallearner123/APTPYTHNOV08/README.md

 # Python Programming Course

-Welcome to the Python Programming Course!
+Welcome to the Python Programming Course offered by Apt Computing Labs!!!
 This course is designed for individuals aiming to strengthen their Python skills over a structured 10-day period, with 3 hours of hands-on learning each day.
 By the end of this course, you'll have a solid foundation in Python and the confidence to tackle intermediate-level projects.

 ---